MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     #codebase Refactor the prototype app to use a higher breakpoint for the collapsed navigation bar.
 Change from 300 to 600px.
 Update the copilot-instructions.md file to explain the updated 600px requirement.
     ```

+    If the agent implemented a navigation bar that changes orientation, switches from vertical to horizontal, when the screen narrows, use the following command to update the navigation bar's behavior:

+    ```markdown
+    #codebase Refactor the code to ensure that the navigation bar stays on the left-side of the app for all devices types and sizes.
+The navigation bar should be responsive and maintain its position, in either an expanded or collapsed mode.
+    ```

 1. In the Chat view, select **Keep** to save the updated prototype app files.

-1. Open the **index.html** file in the browser, and then ensure that the navigation menu collapses when the width is below 600 pixels.
+1. Run the application again, and ensure that the navigation menu collapses when the width is below 600 pixels.

-1. Switch back to Visual Studio Code.
+1. Close the browser window or stop the app in Visual Studio Code.

 1. In the Chat view, enter the following prompt:

     ```markdown
     #codebase Update the prototype app to display an emoji in the nav bar for each of the web pages.
-Ensure that the icon is centered horizontally in the nav bar when the nav bar is collapsed.
+Ensure that the emoji is centered horizontally in the nav bar when the nav bar is collapsed.
 Update the copilot-instructions.md file to include this product requirement.
     ```

-1. In the Chat view, select **Keep** to save the updated prototype app files.
+1. In the Chat view, monitor the agent's progress, and then select **Keep** to save the updated prototype app files.

-1. Open the **index.html** file in the browser and test the updated navigation bar.
+1. Run the application again and verify the updates.

+    The navigation bar should display an emoji that represents each web page.
+The emoji should be centered horizontally in the nav bar when collapsed.

+    If you see any additional issues with the navigation bar, you can ask GitHub Copilot Agent to help you refine the navigation bar's behavior.
+For example, you can ask the agent to "#codebase Refactor the code to ensure that the navigation bar is always visible and has only two stages, expanded or collapsed."

-1. Switch back to Visual Studio Code.
+1. Close the browser window or stop the app in Visual Studio Code.

 1. In the Chat view, to identify additional opportunities for improvements, enter the following prompt: